PART 3 - EXECUTION

 B. Testing for Tanks and Foundation Works

-1. Testing: Fill tanks or, for foundation works, shut off dewatering system as soon as practical so that the structure shall be exposed to it’s normal service conditions.
+1. Testing: Fill tanks or, for foundation works, shut off dewatering system as soon as practical so that the structure shall be exposed to its normal service conditions.
 Examine for leaks.
+For structures that will be dry until a specific event (eg: interior located containment basin) the concrete elements should be fully saturated several times over a period of several weeks to encourage crystal development to occur.

 a.
 Actively leaking cracks and joints shall be left to self-heal for as long as practical.
 Depending on job site and ambient conditions crack healing can be expected to take several days to weeks.